 The School's long-term funding cost includes the cost of insurance and allowance for the contributions tax.
-It does not include the cost of any salary sacrifice member contributions.
+It does not include the cost of any salary sacrifice member contributions or contributions to provide 3% award benefits.
 These are payable in addition to the above rate.

-At the previous investigation the assessed long-term cost was 12.0%, which included an allowance of 1.5% of members' salaries in relation to expenses.
-Excluding the expense allowance, the long-term cost has increased by 1.3% of salaries since the last investigation due to a change in the membership profile of the School Account and increases in the SG contribution rate.
+At the previous investigation the assessed long-term cost was 9.6%, which included an allowance of 1.5% of members' salaries in relation to expenses.
+Excluding the expense allowance, the long-term cost has increased by 1.4% of salaries since the last investigation.
+This is due to increases in SG rates since the previous investigation, and the fact that most members are now expected to receive SG benefits on retirement.

 Under the Target Funding method, it would be appropriate to maintain the employer contribution requirements below the long-term defined benefit funding costs based on the relatively strong financial position of the School Account.
-A continuation of the employer contribution requirements at 0% of members' salaries is anticipated to maintain the School Account's financial position above the adopted financing objective.
+A continuation of the employer contribution requirements at 0% of members' salaries is anticipated to maintain the School Account's financial position above the adopted financing objective for the period to 31 January 2025.